RudolfKay/Giga-Chat/README.md

-# Real-Time Chatting
+# Real-Time Chatting App
-Real-time chatting application built using .NET, React and SignalR
+Real-time chatting application built using .NET 8.0, React and SignalR.

+Personal project for growth, and for studying real-time communication, React and SignalR.